 1. Arrive By Foot, Car, Or Public Transit

 If you’re feeling ambitious, it’s entirely possible to hike to the gates of Diamond Head State Monument from Waikiki.
 Depending on where you start, it could take up to an hour — and then you still have to explore the park!
-But more people do it than you might think, especially fitness-oriented locals.
+But more people do it than you might think, especially fitness-oriented locals as well as out-of-state visitors.

 Most visitors, however, prefer to save their energy for the hike to the top of Diamond Head, and there are several ways to get to the park using other forms of transportation.
 For instance, the Waikiki Trolley blue line includes a stop at the gates of Diamond Head State Monument.
 However, it only makes financial sense to purchase a trolley pass if you plan to ride the trolley to other attractions and do some sightseeing.